Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Introduction

 We assume a black-box setting, which means that the adversarial method has no knowledge of the data, parameters or model architecture \citep{Alzantot2018}.
 This allows our methods to also be used for other neural architectures.
 Although we use English data, our methods are largely language-independent.
 Only an appropriate language model for synonym selection would be required.

 The contributions of this paper are twofold: We adapt existing adversarial attack methods to sequence labelling tasks and evaluate the vulnerability of general and domain-specific BERT models for NER.
-We make our code available for follow up research.\footnote{Our code is available at: \url{https://github.com/AnneDirkson/breakingBERT}}
+We make our code available for follow up research.\footnote{Our code (BSD-3 Clause license), URLs to the benchmark data and the annotation guideline are available at: \url{https://github.com/AnneDirkson/breakingBERT}}